liyixiu/Alzheimer/docs/EDA.md

 **Fig 2.
 Correlation matrix including missing values after dropping unnecessary variables and observations**
 <img src="https://yueli1201.github.io/Alzheimer/figures/2.jpeg" alt="2" width="750"/>

-## Distribution Exloration for Variables Grouped by Disease Status
+## Distribution Exploration for Variables Grouped by Disease Status

 Next, we plot the distribution of the variable across non-disease control (CN) participants, MCI participants, and AD participants.
 Shown in the below plots, we could see that AD, MCI, and CN are not very different across age(AGE), education level (PTEDUCAT), and intracerebral volume (ICV).
 The levels of Average FDG-PET of angular, temporal, and posterior cingulate
 (FDG), Mini-Mental State Examination(MMSE), Hippocampus, WholeBrain, Entorhinal, Fusiform, middle temporal gyrus (MitTemp), etc. are negatively associated with cognitive impairment severity, while the scores of Clinical Dementia Rating-Sum of Boxes (CDRSB), FAQ, Ventricles, etc. are positively associated with cognitive impairment severity.